EarthBytes/CloudPoint-Analytics/README.md

-# Weather-Website
+# CloudPoint Analytics

-A weather website that displays current weather conditions and a 5-day forecast for any city worldwide.
+CloudPoint Analytics is a website that displays current weather conditions and a 5-day forecast for any city worldwide.

 Features